Q: Do I need a COVID-19 test before leaving my country?

 Q: Does the US have travel restrictions for international travel?

 A: Not to Mexico.
 Airlines have been flying between the US and Mexico continuously.
-There is a restriction on land border crossings through September 28th, but this does not affect air travel.
+There is a restriction on land border crossings, but this does not apply to air or sea travel.
+The US does require a negative antigen or PCR test to return to the US, which is easy and usually free at your hotel.
+See the testing section for full details.

 Q: Will I need to wear a mask at the airport?